Read-Lab-Confederation/staph_metagenome_subtypes/Binstrain/ReadME.md

 *[binStrain.sh](https://github.com/Read-Lab-Confederation/staph_metagenome_subtypes/blob/master/Binstrain/binStrain.sh)

-Details regarding each of the above scripts are commented out in the [binStrain.sh shell script](https://github.com/Read-Lab-Confederation/staph_metagenome_subtypes/blob/master/Binstrain/binStrain.sh)
+Details regarding each of the above scripts are commented  [binStrain.sh shell script](https://github.com/Read-Lab-Confederation/staph_metagenome_subtypes/blob/master/Binstrain/binStrain.sh)

-###Example Usage
+###Running binstrain.sh

-If you want to download the raw sequence data generated from Human Microbiome Project, you need to get the SRS id from [HMP site](http://hmpdacc.org/HMASM/) and list the SRS ids in the file list_samples.txt.
+binstrain.sh downloads the raw sequence data from the HMP based on its SRS ID [HMP site](http://hmpdacc.org/HMASM/) and list the SRS ids in the file list_samples.txt.

-Then run the following command in the terminal
+Then run the following command in the terminal (assuming the list_samples.txt file is in your working directory)

     ./binStrain.sh

 The example list\_samples.txt file provided contains 3 SRS ids - SRS016969, SRS020571, SRS020628.
 The shell script binStrain.sh will download the corresponding SRS raw reads from the ftp site of HMP and process the data and estimate the beta values.
 The final beta estimates will be generated into a folder named Beta_Estimates.

 ###How to generate the SNP pattern Matrix.

-1. Generate a whole genome alignment from the selected reference genomes using [ProgreesiveMauve](http://darlinglab.org/mauve/user-guide/introduction.html)
+1. Generate a whole genome alignment from the selected reference genomes using [ProgressiveMauve](http://darlinglab.org/mauve/user-guide/introduction.html)
 2. Use the "export SNPs" function in MAUVE to export the SNPs from the alignment.
 3. Trim the positions where missing or gaps (-) are present at any of the SNP sites of the reference genomes in order to make sure we are getting the core SNPs.
 4. Use the awk script Format\_SNP\_Pattern.awk to format the output file from step 3 into the input SNPpattern file for binstrain.
 Usage: